Myth: The value that is ascertained by the appraiser must be exactly the same as the market value.

 Myth: You don't have to get an appraisal if you get a home inspection.

-Reality: Appraisal reports are definitely not the same as a home inspection report.
-An appraiser forms an opinion of value in the appraisal process and resulting appraisal report.
 House inspectors will write a report that will show the condition of the property and its major components and possible damage.